revault/practical-revault/messages.md

 operation cost *as well as reliance on it* on the other side.

-All [revaulting transactions][revaulting_txs] (the cancel tx and both emergency txs) are signed paying a fixed `253 sat/kw` feerate and using the `ALL | ANYONECANPAY` signature hash flag.
+All [revaulting transactions][revaulting_txs] (the cancel tx and both emergency txs) are signed paying a fixed `21250 sat/kw` feerate and using the `ALL | ANYONECANPAY` signature hash flag.
+This is in order to reduce the funds burden on *each* of the watchtowers.

 The [unvault transaction][unvault_tx] is signed using a fixed `5250 sat/kw` feerate.
 This is a completely arbitrary value that was chosen to avoid blocking operations too early in case of